humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ("\^") or above ("v").)
 Third, both voices must be moving by leap (e.g. more than two semitones).

-To address this problem, let\'s plan to create five different spines.
+To address this problem, let's plan to create five different spines.
 The first spine will encode harmonic interval size so that all compound equivalents to a unison are represented by the string "P1".